-Proposed Rule 2622(h)(2)(A)(i)-(ii) includes two situations in which the Exchange must halt trading pursuant to a Regulatory Halt: under the Limit Up-Limit Down Plan or pursuant to extraordinary market volatility (marketwide circuit breakers).
-Proposed Rule 2622(h)(2)(A)(i) retains without substantive modification the existing rule with respect to the Limit Up-Limit Down Plan (current Rule 2622(h)(1)-(5)).
+Proposed Rule 11.22(b)(1)(A)(i)-(iii) includes four situations in which the Exchange must halt trading pursuant to a Regulatory Halt: under the Limit Up-Limit Down Plan, pursuant to Extraordinary Market Volatility (Market-Wide Circuit Breakers), when the Primary Listing Market declares a SIP halt, or when the Primary Listing Market declares a trading halt based on Extraordinary Market Activity, as defined in the Nasdaq UTP Plan.
+Proposed Rule 11.22(b)(1)(A)(i) retains without substantive modification the existing rule with respect to the Limit Up-Limit Down Plan (current Rule 11.16(e)).
 The Exchange, as a non-Primary Listing Market, does not itself declare trading pauses pursuant to the Limit Up-Limit Down Plan, but rather implements such pauses declared by Primary Listing Markets.
-The Exchange proposes to make clear in Rule 2622(h)(2)(A)(ii) that a trading halt pursuant to extraordinary market volatility (market-wide circuit breakers), as is described in Rule 2622(a), constitutes a Regulatory Halt.

-The Exchange proposes to add proposed Rule 2622(h)(2)(A)(iii), which makes clear that the start time of a Regulatory Halt is the time the Primary Listing Market declares the Regulatory Halt, regardless of whether communications issues impact the dissemination of notice of the Halt.
-This proposal would provide market participants with certainty on the official start time of the Regulatory Halt.
+The Exchange proposes to make clear in Rule 11.22(b)(1)(A)(ii) that a trading halt pursuant to Extraordinary Market Volatility (Market-Wide Circuit Breakers), as is described in proposed Rule 11.23, constitutes a Regulatory Halt.
+The Exchange would also add subsections concerning Regulatory Halts declared by Primary Listing Markets based on a SIP halt or Extraordinary Market Activity in Rule 11.22(b)(1)(A)(iii).
+As is the case under the current Rule 11.16, the Exchange would honor a Regulatory Halt.
+The Exchange proposes to add Rule 11.22(b)(1)(A)(iv), which states that the Exchange will halt trading for any security traded on the Exchange when the Primary Listing Market declares a Regulatory Halt for any such security.
+The Exchange also proposes to add Rule 11.22(b)(1)(A)(iv)(a), which makes clear that the start time of a Regulatory Halt is the time the Primary Listing Market declares the Regulatory Halt, regardless of whether communications issues impact the dissemination of notice of the Halt.29 This proposal would provide market participants with certainty on the official start time of the Regulatory Halt.
 Under the proposed rule, the start time is fixed by the Primary Listing Market; it is not dependent on whether notice is disseminated immediately.
 This will avoid possible disagreement if the Regulatory Halt time were tied to dissemination or receipt of notification, which may occur at different times.
 The Exchange recognizes that in situations where communication is interrupted, trades may continue to occur until news of the Regulatory Halt reaches all trading centers.
 However, a fixed "official" Regulatory Halt time will allow SROs to revisit trades after the fact and determine in a consistent manner whether specific trades should stand.